DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 Showcase your project's performance.

-* **Model Accuracy:** Mention the accuracy achieved by your ML model on the test dataset.
+* **Model Accuracy:** 99%.
-* **Real-time Performance:** How well does it perform in real-time on the embedded system? (e.g., inference speed, latency).
-* **Challenges and Successes:** Briefly discuss any interesting findings, challenges faced, and how you overcame them.
-You can include:
-    * Confusion Matrix for your ML model.
+* **Real-time Performance:** Model is recognizing Gestures quickly and accurately.
+* **Challenges and Successes:** The Main challenge that i faced while doing this project was about the dataset, what are the correct methods to capture the gesture data, how to perform gesture correctly, in the end when the dataset was finished, it was to clean so model was tending to overfit.
 ## 8. Future Work

 Ideas for improving or expanding the project.